Quantcast

 2. It’s cheaper to buy all your sunscreen needs at home than here.

-3. Don’t forget to pack your favorite hat, but don’t worry as there are more hats for sale here in Bali than anywhere.
+3. Don’t forget to pack your favourite hat, but don’t worry as there are more hats for sale here in Bali than anywhere.

 4. If your flying in from a winter climate try to have some light clothes in your hand luggage to change into before landing in Bali.
 Same goes for returning back to a cold climate.